raunelgarcia/front-end-framework/README.md

 Open the following
 link: https://everisgroup.sharepoint.com/sites/Zscaler/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FZscaler%2FShared%20Documents%2FKnown%20Issues%2FFixes%2FWindows&viewid=a2c69b76%2Dc9ca%2D4e54%2D987b%2D3c3835a729e3
 Locate the file named "Zscaler_ADMIN_Update_Java_CACERTS.exe ", download it to your computer and execute it.
+Be sure to execute it with Administrator privileges again, as you did before, to avoid any potential issues in the future.

 ### Configuration Steps